Everybody's Magazine

 Everybody's Magazine was an American magazine published from 1899 to 1929.
-The magazine was headquartered in New York City.
+The magazine was headquartered in New York City and was published by the Ridgway Company, a subsidiary of the Butterick Publishing Company.

 History and profile

 The magazine was founded by Philadelphia merchant John Wanamaker in 1899, though he had little role in its actual operations.
 Initially, the magazine published a combination of non-fiction articles and new fiction stories.
 By 1926, the magazine had become a pulp fiction magazine and in 1929 it merged with Romance magazine.

 In 1903, it had a circulation of 150,000, and Wanamaker sold the magazine for $75,000 to a group headed by Erman Jesse Ridgway.
 A series of muckraking articles called "Frenzied Finance" in 1904 boosted circulation to well over 500,000, and it stayed above the half million mark for many years.
 John O'Hara Cosgrave was the editor responsible for running the Frenzied Finance articles.
 From 1912 to 1914, Trumbull White served as editor and published views on the progression to World War 1 by H. G. Wells, George Bernard Shaw, and Gilbert K. Chesterton.
 During America's involvement in World War I, circulation declined below 300,000.
 By the late 1920s, it had declined to about 50,000.